+Detection of Human Myocilin by Western Blot.
 Western blot shows lysates of human heart tissue.
 PVDF membrane was probed with 1 µg/mL of Goat Anti-Human Myocilin Antigen Affinity-purified Polyclonal Antibody (Catalog # AF2537) followed by HRP-conjugated Anti-Goat IgG Secondary Antibody (Catalog # HAF019).
 Specific bands were detected for Myocilin at approximately 55 and 60 kDa (as indicated).
 This experiment was conducted under reducing conditions and using Immunoblot Buffer Group 1.

 Detection of Human Myocilin by Simple WesternTM.

 Simple Western lane view shows lysates of human heart tissue, loaded at 0.2 mg/mL.
 A specific band was detected for Myocilin at approximately 58 kDa (as indicated) using 50 µg/mL of Goat Anti-Human Myocilin Antigen Affinity-purified Polyclonal Antibody (Catalog # AF2537) followed by 1:50 dilution of HRP-conjugated Anti-Goat IgG Secondary Antibody (Catalog # HAF109).
 This experiment was conducted under reducing conditions and using the

 Preparation and Storage

 - 12 months from date of receipt, -20 to -70 °C as supplied.